 She tried as desperately as any of us would and for a while she did exactly what many of us would do — she tried to fake it.

-Mother Seton’s older sister Mary traveled to Maryland to comfort her, knowing that nobody can be strong all the time, and she left amazed.
+Elizabeth’s older sister Mary traveled to Maryland to comfort her, knowing that nobody can be strong all the time, and she left amazed.
 Her little sister seemed so cheerful!

 Elizabeth hadn’t wanted anyone to see her as anything but peaceful, and so she poured all her inner resources into making sure that she presented herself to the world that way.
 But for all her efforts, the feeling of peace did not come.

 Don’t we tend to think that peace is an emotion?
 It’s tempting to think that if we just act peaceful, happy, and confident, the emotion will follow.
 But fear and grief aren’t emotions we can turn off.
 Peace must be something deeper than an emotion.

 Emotions come and go like the weather, and you can’t wish away a thunderstorm when you’re in the middle of one.
 What you can do, though, is find shelter.

 St. Elizabeth Ann Seton did find shelter — and she found peace — not long after this dark period in her life, in the one choice she had the power to make: a resolute act of the will.
 She refused to wish that God’s own will concerning her daughter had not come to pass.
 Because feelings change, but “God never changes.”
 All things pass away, but not God.
 In the end, as St Teresa of Avila knew, God is all we have to rely on.
 And if He is everything, then He is enough.